jennahib/eeb622_homework2/README.md

 1)  Given the 1000 simulations, what is the probability that you will correctly reject the null hypothesis, assuming a significance threshold of 0.05?
-Given that probability, is a sample size of 10 birds likely to be sufficient to achieve your goals in this experiment?
+Given that probability, is a sample size of 10 birds likely to be sufficient to achieve your hypothesis testing goals in this experiment?
 Why or why not?

 2)  Increase your sample size and re-run the loop above.
 How does the